-On Friday, I continued my story about my most embarrassingly presentation.
+On Friday, I continued my story about my most embarrassing presentation.

 As promised, here are all the mistakes I made:

-1. Agreeing to speak at someone's event without asking who else was speaking on the program.
-Had I done this, I would have known that someone else was selling a product very similar to mine.
+1. Agreeing to speak at someone’s event without asking who the other speakers were going to be.
+Had I done that, I would have known that someone else was selling a product very similar to mine.

-3. Not making doubly sure the event organizer had my written introduction.
+3. Not being a 100% sure the event organizer had my written introduction and that he was going to use it.
 I sent it to him ahead of time but should have brought a copy with me and given it to him.

 4. Trying to combine an entertaining show with a pitch.
-Why I agreed to that, I don't know.
-What I used to do very successfully was a show and then do a pitch later.
-You need to know what your goal is for your presentation and make sure everything you do helps you achieve it.
+Why I agreed to that, I don’t know.
+What I used to do very successfully (and still do) was a show before I spoke and then a sales presentation the next day.
+You need to know what your goal is and make sure everything you do helps you achieve it.

-I talk to you a lot about "control" .
+I talk to you a lot about “control.”
 Controlling your emotional state.
 Controlling your audience.
-When you abdicate control of ANYTHING, like I did with the event promoter, odds are, you're going to lose.
+When you abdicate control of ANYTHING, as I did with the event promoter, odds are, you’re going to lose.

 Live and learn.